KingJamesSong/BatchED/README.md

 <img src="numerical_test_batch.jpg" width="89%">

 We implement a batch-efficient ED solver for small and medium matrices (dim<32), which is dedicated to the application scenarios of computer vision.
-The core part of the algorithm is based on the QR iteration with Double Wilkinson shifts and some other acceleration techniques carefully designed for the best batch efficiency.
-Our solver performs the ED entirely via batched matrix-matrix multiplication.
+The core part of the algorithm is based on the QR iteration with Double Wilkinson shifts and some other acceleration techniques carefully designed for the best batch efficiency. **Our Pytorch-implemented solver performs the ED entirely via batched matrix-matrix multiplication, which fully exploits the parallel computational power of GPUs**.